helmischelmi/net-strompi3/README.md

 # net-strompi3
-A very basic start to control the StromPi3 (from joy-it) by .Net Core 3
+A very basic start to read the status of StromPi3 (from joy-it) by .Net Core 3